Banco Santander: Recovery In Sight (NYSE:SAN)

 Banco Santander: A Unique Global Bank

 One of my bank holdings is Banco Santander (SAN), a consumer bank based in Spain but with significant operations in North and South America as well as the United Kingdom.
 In this regard it is somewhat unique - large European banks have some history of trying to make a go of providing financial services in less developed markets, with limited success.
 For example, British bank Barclay's (BCS) exited Africa in 2018 after a century of presence on the continent, while HSBC (HSBC) is doubling down on China and instead is exiting France.
 Given the long-standing colonial and cultural ties, however, it is no surprise that Standard Chartered (SBCFF) and Societe General (OTCPK:SCGLF) are still working hard in Africa, while Spanish banks are more embedded in Latin America.
 According to Investopedia, three of the top ten banks in Latin America (including Brazil) by size are subsidiaries of Spanish banks - the Mexican subsidiary of BBVA (BBVA) and the Brazilian and Mexican units of Santander.
-The primary American bank with a footprint in developing economies in Citi (C), with strengths as both a consumer bank and investment banking.
+The primary American bank with a footprint in developing economies is Citi (C), with strengths as both a consumer bank and investment banking.

 For a starting point in considering Santander's business, I keep on eye on the big-picture health of its major markets.
 Third quarter gross domestic product [GDP] figures for economies around the world have been released or will be soon, and some are broadly showing big rebounds from the impacts of the lock-downs imposed in prior quarters.
 While they only provide a snap shot of activity and are not forward looking, I think they have established fairly clearly that the worst of the Covid-19 economic effects are in the past, although the current European measures are bound to impact the Euro zone and British economies in the 4th quarter.
-Parts of the world will be in for recession and economic pain, some economies were showing clear signs of picking back up.
+Parts of the world will be in for recession and economic pain, but some economies were showing clear signs of picking back up.

 (image source: author's spreadsheet; data from https://www.bea.gov/news/glance and https://tradingeconomics.com)